20 April 2015 by Administrator

 18. Who can sign my Certificate of Test/Certificate of Experience?

-A DCA FOSI or AE can sign a Certificate of Test/Certificate of Experience.
+A CAAM FOSI or AE can sign a Certificate of Test/Certificate of Experience.